 - Ensuring that the guidelines of all relevant national regulators are fully complied with along with the legal requirements.

-- Harmonising not only legal/ regulatory practices, but also accounting for the differing business practices across countries.
+- Harmonizing not only legal/ regulatory practices, but also accounting for the differing business practices across countries.

-- Identifying the best practices across the EU and ensuring that those are encouraged.
+- Identifying the EU's best practices and ensuring that they are promoted

 - Ensuring that the high Level of Assurance (LoA) provided by eIDAS is maintained.